gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 1.7 is the fastest version of Gradle yet.
 Here are the highlights:

-- Dependency resolution is now faster.
-This affects many aspects of a build.
-For example, incremental build up-to-date checks almost always require dependencies to be resolved.
-So does importing your build into an IDE.
-Or using the dependency reports.
+- Dependency resolution is now faster (improving many aspects of most builds).
-- Test execution is now faster.
-In some cases, up to 50% faster for tests that generate a lot of logging output.
+- Test execution is now faster (particularly for tests that generate a lot of logging output).
-- Build script compilation is much faster.
-This affects, for example, first time users of a build, build authors, and those upgrading a build to a new Gradle version.
+- Build script compilation is much faster (75% faster than Gradle 1.6).
-  In Gradle 1.6 there was a serious regression in build script compilation time.
-This has been fixed in Gradle 1.7, with an added bonus that script compilation is now
-  75% faster than Gradle 1.6 and 50% faster than Gradle 1.0.
 - Parallel execution mode is now faster.

 As always, the performance improvements that you actually see for your build depends on many factors.